 For nearly a century, the state university at Reno was the center of the educational universe in Nevada.
-It was, in a small state, a main source of status and power.
-For political hopefuls, it was the lightening rod for statewide recognition.
+The university was, in a small state, a source of status and power.
+It was virtually a monolith.
+If Utah revolves around the Mormon Square, Nevada revolved around the university.
+Its president might become as powerful as the governor.
+No person's name coincides with the university in Reno more than that of Dr. Fred Anderson.